Le-Technologue/debug-tools/README.md

 - / ! \ If you are at 42 School, you should set your Docker cache into your "goinfre" folder to prevent session overflows. / ! \
    - (Settings > Resources > Disk Image Location in the Docker Desktop application)
 - Clone this repo wherever you like.
+- Choose between the main branch and the branches specific to the 42 school project you wish to debug.
 - Use the script inside the repo like this :

 macOS\